Please note: This is a fast paced discovery tour

 Day 10: Zurich – Rhien Falls – Titisee – Frankfurt (B)

-The final day of the tour begins in Zurich, a city with a reputation as a leading global financial centre.
+The tour begins in Zurich, a city with a reputation as a leading global financial centre.
 There is a chance for a picture stop at the impressive Lake Zurich, before moving on to Rhine Falls, Europe’s biggest waterfall.
 Next you’ll cross back into Germany and the Black Forest, the ancient fir-covered mountain range, which is famous for its creepy folklore and mythical tales.
 Here you will see the beautiful Lake Titisee, where you can stop at one of the many lakeside cafés to enjoy some of the region’s best Black Forest cherry gateaux.
 Cuckoo clocks are made in Titisee, making this the ideal place to pick up a few souvenirs from the local shops, and you’ll also get to see a demonstration of how these magical mechanisms work.

 Day 11: Frankfurt – Prague (B)